httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-ParamListHeader: abc;a=1;b=2; cde_456, (ghi;jk=4 l);q="9";r=w
 ~~~

-Parameters whose value is Boolean true MUST omit that value when serialised.
+Parameters whose value is Boolean true MUST omit that value when serialized.
 For example:

 ~~~ example
 Example-IntHeader: 1; a; b=?0
 ~~~

-Note that this requirement is only on serialisation; parsers are still required to correctly handle the true value when it appears in a parameter.
+Note that this requirement is only on serialization; parsers are still required to correctly handle the true value when it appears in a parameter.

 Parsers MUST support at least 256 parameters on an Item or Inner List, and support parameter keys with at least 64 characters.
 Field specifications can constrain the types and cardinality of individual parameter names and values as they require.

 ## Dictionaries {#dictionary}

-Dictionaries are ordered maps of name-value pairs, where the names are short, textual strings and the values are items ({{item}}) or arrays of items, both of which can be Parameterised ({{param}}).
+Dictionaries are ordered maps of name-value pairs, where the names are short, textual strings and the values are items ({{item}}) or arrays of items, both of which can be Parameterized ({{param}}).
 There can be zero or more members, and their names are unique in the scope of the Dictionary they occur within.

 Implementations MUST provide access to Dictionaries both by index and by name.
 Specifications MAY use either means of accessing the members.